fspoettel/linkding-on-fly/README.md

 7. Deploy `linkding` to fly:

-    > When asked, **do not** setup Postgres or Redis.
+    > ℹ️ When asked, **do not** setup Postgres or Redis.

     ```sh
     flyctl deploy
     ```

-If all goes well, you can now access `linkding` by running `flyctl open`.
-You should see the `linkding` login page.
+That's it! 🚀 - If all goes well, you can now access `linkding` by running `flyctl open`.
+You should see the `linkding` login page and be able to log in with the superuser credentials you set in step 4.

-That's it! 🚀 You can now log into your `linkding` installation and start using it.

 If you wish, you can [configure a custom domain for your install](https://fly.io/docs/app-guides/custom-domains-with-fly/).